Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Main Results: general -transformed classes

 We will be considering classes of nonnegative concave-transformed functions of the type $h \circ \mathcal{C}$ for some transformation $h$ where $h(-\infty) = 0$ and $h(\infty) = \infty$.
 We will elaborate on these transformations shortly, in Definition~\ref{defn:transformation} and Assumption~\ref{assum:transformation}.
 We will slightly abuse notation by allowing the $\dom$ operator to apply to such concave-transformed functions, by letting $\dom h\circ \varphi := \{x : h(\varphi(x)) > 0\}$ be the support of $h \circ \vp$.

-The function classes in which we will be interested in the end are the classes $\Pdms$ defined in \eqref{eq:DefnOfCalPMOne}, or, more generally $\Pdmh$ defined in \eqref{eq:DefnOfCalPMOneH}, to which the MLEs belong with high probability as sample size gets large.
+The function classes in which we will be interested in the end are the classes $\Pdms$ defined in \eqref{eq:DefnOfCalPMOne}, or, more generally $\Pdmh$ defined in \eqref{eq:DefnOfCalPMOneH}, to which the MLEs (of translated and rescaled data) belong, for some $M< \infty$, with high probability as sample size gets large.
 However, such classes contain functions that are arbitrarily close to or equal to $0$ on the support of the true density $p_0$ , and these correspond to concave functions that take unboundedly large (negative) values on the support of $p_0$.
 Thus the corresponding concave classes do not have finite bracketing entropy for the $L_r$ distance.
 To get around this difficulty, we will consider classes of truncated concave functions and the corresponding concave-transformed classes.

 \begin{definition} A {\em concave-function transformation}, $h$, is a continuously differentiable increasing function from $[-\infty,\infty]$ to $[0,\infty]$ such that $h(\infty) = \infty $ and $h(-\infty) = 0$.
 We define its limit points $\tilde{y}_0 < \tilde{y}_\infty$ by $\tilde{y}_0 = \inf \{y : h(y) > 0 \}$ and $\tilde{y}_\infty = \sup \{y : h(y) < \infty\}$, we assume that $h(\tilde{y}_0) = 0$ and $h(\tilde{y}_\infty) = \infty$. \end{definition}